Allocations and reservations

 At the heart of Game Server Hosting is a system that selects which servers should host a game session to allow the number of players to change dynamically and automatically.
 Game Server Hosting makes this decision either by allocation or reservation.

-The allocation system performs best and affords the most benefits for games that incorporate a matchmaker, while the reservation system is more limited in functionality, working best for games that do not incorporate a matchmaker.
+The allocation system performs best and affords the most benefits for games that incorporate a matchmaker, while the reservation system is more limited in functionality, working best for games that don't incorporate a matchmaker.

 For more information about the differences between the two, see Allocations and reservations.